Opinion | The election has already changed the politics of U.S. foreign policy

 “Lindsey Graham is going to find a lot more to like in a Joe Biden presidency than a Trump-John Ratcliffe-Lou Dobbs second term,” Malinowski said, referring to the newly reelected South Carolina Republican senator.

 A Biden administration could be the last chance to return to a bipartisan, internationalist foreign policy that moderate Republicans and Democrats have long championed and that has provided 75 years of relative international peace and prosperity.
-But first, Biden has to win and some Republicans have to put country over party.
+But first, Biden has to win, and some Republicans have to put country over party.

 Read more from Josh Rogin’s archive, follow him on Twitter or subscribe to his updates on Facebook.